gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

-In the Figure 2, you can see the relation between belief, class-related confusion and plausibility values, where plausibility ($pl$) is equal to belief ($b$) summed with the class-related confusion ($C_i$).
+In Figure 2, you can see the relation between belief, class-related confusion, and plausibility values, where plausibility ($pl$) is equal to belief ($b$) summed with the class-related confusion ($C_i$).

 2. **Ignorance**:

 This type of uncertainty comes into play when the system encounters an input that is entirely outside its training distribution.
-In such cases, the system lacks any relevant evidence to base a decision on, leading to high ignorance.
+In such cases, the system lacks any relevant evidence on which to base a decision, leading to high ignorance.

-We define the plausiblity function (which will be crucial soon) for class $i$ as:
+We define the plausibility function (which will be crucial soon) for class $i$ as:

 $$f_i(x) = (pl_i, 1 - pl_i)$$